Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Meshing
 .......

 In some cases, the vtkDeformationModel_ implementations require a custom input *vtkPolyData* objects.
-For example, vtkPSSInterface_ requires a *vtkPolyData* object with VTK_LINE cell types.
+For example, vtkParticleSpringSystemInterface_ requires a *vtkPolyData* object with VTK_LINE cell types.
 To satisify these requirements a few scripts has been developed to generate this custom input data files.

 **BuildClosestPointMesh.py**

-This scripts generates a vtp file (*vtkPolyData*) that satisfies the vtkPSSInterface_ input data requirements, by generating a VTK_LINE cell mesh from VTK_TRIANGLE cell mesh.
+This scripts generates a vtp file (*vtkPolyData*) that satisfies the vtkParticleSpringSystemInterface_ input data requirements, by generating a VTK_LINE cell mesh from VTK_TRIANGLE cell mesh.
 Every point is connected to its n closest points by VTK_LINE cell.

 The script is invoked as shown::